fesanmar/Stilpy/docs/usage.rst

 ...                     group_by=('name', 'surname')
 ...        )

-But, adittionally maybe we want to store that pairs of keys and values of names and surnames inside of te ``TimeInterval`` objects, in order to differentiate some intervals from others.
+But, additionally maybe we want to store that pairs of keys and values of names and surnames inside of te ``TimeInterval`` objects, in order to differentiate some intervals from others.
 As we said before ``group_by`` is a keyword argumen.
-Any other positional argumen used to instanciate the ``TimeGaps`` class different of ``iterable``, ``tag_loc``, ``i_tag``, ``f_tag`` and ``dt_loc`` we'll be treated as the key for creating the adittionall attributes for the ``TimeInterval`` objects of a ``TimeGaps`` iterator.
+Any other positional argumen used to instanciate the ``TimeGaps`` class different of ``iterable``, ``tag_loc``, ``i_tag``, ``f_tag`` and ``dt_loc`` will be treated as the key for creating the additional attributes for the ``TimeInterval`` objects of a ``TimeGaps`` iterator (this option is not aviable if your are working with an iterable of any collection that works with index instead of keys, like list, tuples...
+So if you have a list of list or a list of tuple, your can use ``group_by`` but you can't add additionals attributes to the ``TimeInterval`` objects).
 So we can change the instanciation like this:

 >>> ti_g = TimeGaps(
 ...                     keys_dicts, 't_dt', 'start', 'end', 'dt',